MrLight/snowflake-grafana-datasource/README.md

 `$__unixEpochNanoTo()`                                 | Will be replaced by the end of the currently active time selection as nanosecond timestamp.
 For example, *1494497183142514872*
 `$__unixEpochGroup(dateColumn,'5m', [fillmode])`       | Same as $__timeGroup but for times stored as Unix timestamp (only available in Grafana 5.3+).
 `$__unixEpochGroupAlias(dateColumn,'5m', [fillmode])`  | Same as above but also adds a column alias (only available in Grafana 5.3+).
+`$__timeRoundFrom(d Duration in Minutes)`              | The result of rounding __timeFrom() down to a multiple of d. [default d: 15] -- Will round the time to the last full quater.
+`$__timeRoundTo(m Duration in Minutes)`                | The result of rounding __timeTo() up to a multiple of d. [default d: 15] -- Will round the time to the next full quater.
+`$__useCacheUntil(m Duration in Minutes)`             | This will drop the cache by the next multiple of d.
+In combination with __timeRoundTo() and __timeRoundFrom() you can use the Snowflake Serverside Cache which will check for new results on the DB and the static Plugin Cache.
+Which will not trigger on any changes in the source DB.
+A good practice could be to set __timeRoundFrom and __timeRoundTo to 15 Minutes.
+With __useCacheUntil(2) the local cache will be droped every 2Minutes checking the Snowflake DB for new data.
+If this is still unchanged snowflake will deliver result out of its own cache.
+If the DB has changed the Warehouse will deliver a new result.
+Should be the top most statement in your query.
+`$__useNoCache`                                        | This will disable the local Cache for this Query.
+Should be thetop most statement in your query.

 #### Write Queries